leok974/ai-finance-agent-oss/README.md

 Dev-only planner debugger is available; see below.

+Apply with “Export report” will download the monthly Excel automatically.
+If the backend includes a report_url hint, the UI uses it; otherwise it falls back to a local Excel builder.

 ### Web UI: ChatDock updates (Sep 2025)
 - Unified messages stream persisted in `localStorage` at `financeAgent.chat.messages.v1` with cross‑tab sync via `BroadcastChannel`.
 - Hydrates on mount and auto-scrolls to the latest message; history renders from the same stream.